Policy Number: 161

 Student InterCouncil: The Student InterCouncil is the university's student governance organization and is the recognized forum for student opinion and the primary vehicle for student participation in university governance.
 The organization is comprised of representatives from each of the six schools and from the underrepresented student and international student constituencies.
 The Bylaws of the Student InterCouncil provide more information on this council.
 See also HOOP 54, Student Government.

-University Classified Staff Council: The University Classified Staff Council advises the President and the Leadership Council on matters of importance to classified employees.
+University Classified Staff Council: The University Classified Staff Council advises the President and the University Leadership Council on matters of importance to classified employees.
 The Bylaws of the University Classified Staff Council provide more information regarding this council.

 HOOP Review Committee: The committee reviews and makes recommendations to the Executive Council regarding university policies and procedures.
 The HOOP Review Committee membership includes the President or designee as well as various university stakeholders and representatives from the Interfaculty Council, Student InterCouncil and University Classified Staff Council.
 See HOOP 128, Policy and Procedure Development and Maintenance.